-- 3 Emotional Support Animals
+Emotional Support Animal Laws: Understanding Assistance Animals

 Individuals who are blind, deaf, restricted to a wheelchair, or suffer from seizure disorders can benefit immensely from the aid of a service animal.
 Service animals are dogs or miniature horses that are specially trained to perform tasks and recognize medical conditions.

-Emotional Support Animals
+Emotional Support Dogs and Other Animals (ESA)

 Who Can Obtain an ESA Letter?

-- Post Traumatic Stress Disorder (PTSD)
+- Post Traumatic Stress Disorder

-- Depressive Disorder
+- Seasonal Affective Disorder

 Federal Laws and ESAs